Deploy a virtualized environment

 Considerations on deploying virtual machines on a cloud

 When you deploy an image into a node of a cluster, the node (which is a physical machine) has its own MAC address imposed by its network interface.
 During the boot, the node contacts the DHCP server to obtain its IP address associated to its MAC.
 This happens transparently for the user.
-However, when a user creates a VM (manually, or through VM provisioning software), he must be choose a MAC address and the IP used.
+However, when a user creates a VM (manually, or through VM provisioning software), he must choose a MAC address and the IP used.
 An interaction between the user and the platform to properly configure the network parameters of the virtual environments is therefore needed.

 This raises two fundamental questions: